manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

-We now have an overview of *what* kinds of types we can use - let's now see *where* we can use them.
+We now have an overview of *what* kinds of type definitions we can use - let's now see *where* we can use them.

+Probably the most basic place for a type definition is with a variable declaration:

+    const name: string = "J. Doe";
+    const age: number = 42;
+    const isValid: boolean = true;
+    const person: { name: string, age: number } = { name: "J. Doe", age: 42 };

+This kind of type definition, however, isn't actually necessary.
+It's because by immediately assigning a value to a variable, its type become obvious - a variable `name` with string value `"J. Doe"` is without ambiguity a string.
+In situations like this, TypeScript can *infer* the type automatically, and an explicit type definition isn't needed to get type safety through the compiler.